Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Give a strong hire the access, context, cadence, measures, and feedback needed to take ownership.

-Three-stage onboarding pathway built from frosted acrylic blocks, folders, and blue markers
+Onboarding pathway in three stages built from frosted acrylic blocks, folders, and blue markers

 30/60/90 onboarding pathway visual for role handoff.